fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The configuration instructs `sqlc` to place the generated code in the `pg` folder, to read information about the SQL queries from the `./queries.sql` file, and the information about the database schema from the `./schema.sql` file.
-This follows the pattern described by Ben Johnson in his [Standard Package Layer article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) as far as the question of code organization is concerned.
-The idea is to create a sub-package for each dependency of a project and to name that sub-package after the dependency.
-In this case we're creating a `pg` package to hold all our PostgreSQL-related code.
-Much of that code will be generated for us by `sqlc` but we will also add some code written by hand.
+This configuration instructs `sqlc` to place the generated code in the `pg` folder, to read the information about the SQL queries from the `./queries.sql` file, and the information about the database schema from the `./schema.sql` file.
+The code organization in this project follows the pattern described by [Ben Johnson in his Standard Package Layout article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
+The idea is to create a sub-package for each dependency of a project: in this case we're creating a `pg` package to hold all our PostgreSQL-related code.
+If you've not read Ben Johnson's article yet, I highly recommend it.

-Let's create files for our database schema and queries:
+Let's create the files for our database schema and queries:

 ```
 > touch schema.sql queries.sql